microsoft/PartsUnlimited/docs/HOL-Feature_Flag_for_Web_Applications/README.md

 In this lab you will add the foundation for feature flags to the PartsUnlimited project, and implement a simple feature flag for phone number validation.
 The users will be able to self-subscribe to this feature.
 For your own projects you can decide how the flags are enabled and to which customers.

+Note: [Launch Darkly](https://launchdarkly.com/) is a great option for more advanced feature flag management.
+Version 3.0.0 of the Launch Darkly SDK supports .NET core.

 ### Pre-requisites: ###
 - Visual Studio 2015 Update 3 or higher